welllima88/sharkPy/INSTALL.md

 First, make sharkPy directory and place Dockerfile into it. cd into this new directory.<br/>

 ##Build sharkPy Docker image
-docker build -t "ubuntu16_04:sharkPy" .   #Build will take a while and should be completely automated.
+docker build -t "ubuntu16_04:sharkPy" .   #Build will take a while and should be completely automated.<br/>

-####Note:sharkPy dist code will be in /sharkPy
+(Note:sharkPy dist code will be in /sharkPy)<br/>

 ##Run interactively as Docker container.
-Mount dirs, access nets per Docker instructions.
 ###Should give you command prompt
-docker run -it ubuntu16_04:sharkPy /bin/bash
+docker run -it ubuntu16_04:sharkPy /bin/bash<br/>

 ###Command prompt and access to host NICs (to allow for network capture)
-docker run -it --net=host ubuntu16_04:sharkPy /bin/bash
+docker run -it --net=host ubuntu16_04:sharkPy /bin/bash<br/>

 ###Command prompt and mount directory (to access PCAPs)
-TO-DO
+TO-DO<br/>